Termi7/spring-boot-API/README.md

 # spring-boot-exemple
-This is consist of buiding a api using java spring boot .
+This is a project of backend api Crud that respond to request and answer to a Customeers application.